 - While the Kyuubi isn't getting stronger, the seal holding him inside Naruto was getting weaker, and more and more tails popped out everytime his power was used.

-- Frieza from Dragon Ball Z goes through three transformation sequences before reaching his ultimate form.
+- Frieza from Dragon Ball goes through three transformation sequences before reaching his ultimate form.
 Even then, he gets a power upgrade later on by becoming a cyborg, though this does surprisingly little good as he gets prompty curb stomped almost immediately afterward.
 On the absorption side of things, Cell and Buu (especially Buu) also qualify as this trope.
-Note that Buu had to technically DE-evolve to reach his 'ultimate' form.
+Interestingly, in Buu's case, the last form fought was also its original one, making it an aversion, at least at the end.

 - The Akuma of D.Gray-Man have multiple evolutionary levels.
 The main character kills a level 1 Akuma in the first chapter.
 In an early arc two exorcists have trouble facing one level 2 Akuma.
 The heroes are now facing level 4 Akuma (albeit with difficulty)